unitycontainer/documentation/tutorials/Annotation/method.md

 }
 ```

-In example above attribute [InjectionMethod](xref:Unity.InjectionMethodAttribute) is applied to method `Initialize(...)` and the method will be executed immediately after the object is created.
+In the example above, attribute [InjectionMethod](xref:Unity.InjectionMethodAttribute) is applied to method `Initialize(...)` and the method will be executed immediately after the object is created.

 ## Multiple Method Invocation